Thomas Pynchon: Media appearances

 Pynchon's 2009 YouTube promotional teaser for the novel Inherent Vice is the second time a recording of his voice has been released to mainstream outlets (the first being his appearances on The Simpsons).

-2010s

-In 2012, Pynchon's novels were released in e-book format, ending a long holdout by the author.
-Publisher Penguin Press reported that the novels' length and complex page layouts made it a challenge to convert them to a digital format.
-Though they had produced a promotional video for the June release, Penguin had no expectation Pynchon's public profile would change in any fashion.

-In 2013, his son, Jackson Pynchon, graduated from Columbia University, where he was affiliated with St. Anthony Hall.

 In September 2014, Josh Brolin told The New York Times that Pynchon had made a cameo in the Inherent Vice film adaptation.
 This led to a sizable online hunt for the author's appearance, eventually targeting actor Charley Morgan, whose small role as a doctor led many to believe he was Pynchon.
 Morgan, son of M*A*S*Hs Harry Morgan, claimed that Paul Thomas Anderson, whom he described as a friend, had told him that such a cameo did not exist.
 Despite this, nothing has been directly confirmed by Anderson or Warner Bros.
 Pictures.